About

 Carole Basmadjian

-Director of Women’s Fellowship, Director of Church Missions
+Director of Women’s Fellowship, Chair of the Missions Committee

 Rev. Hagop Haroutunian